List of Star Wars creatures: Animal non-sapient creatures

 The following is a list of non-sapient (sometimes referred to erroneously as non-sentient), animal fictional creatures species found in the Star Wars franchise.

 A

 Acklay

-An Acklay is a large non-sapient creature resembling a praying mantis.
-It is a crustacean.
+An acklay is a large non-sapient creature resembling a praying mantis.
 It is equipped with three eyes and six legs with four digits each, the fourth of which terminates in an elongated scythe-like claw and has a crest to protect its long neck from aerial attacks.
 As a carnivore, it possesses a mouth full of long, sharp teeth that it uses for catching fish.
 It originated on Vendaxa, but has since adapted to other environments such as Felucia and Geonosis.
 One was killed by Obi-Wan Kenobi during the Battle of Geonosis.

-Acklay are night-and-day hunters.
-Acklay could be Force-sensitive due to a rare mutation, learning to use Force lightning with their mouths.

-Air Shrimp
+Air shrimp

 Air shrimps are flying shrimp native to Bespin that float in the upper atmosphere.
 Not much is known about them, besides the fact that they are eaten by the birdlike Rawwks.